What is in a Fairy Garden?

 First on the list is the soil.
 When it comes to soil, keep it simple!
 Unless you want to use a particularly finicky plant like orchids or indoor azaleas, basic potting soil will do fine for most projects.

 I prefer organic potting soil that does not have any harmful chemicals in it for several reasons.
 (The main one is that I have small children.)

 Helping to set up the fairy garden can be a fun way to introduce children to plants and gardening in general!
-Children, in most cases, are already drawn to nature.
+Children, for the most part, are already drawn to nature.
 The wonder of the world around them has not yet lost it’s allure.
-With this in mind, you can set up the garden project on a tabletop so you can both be on the same level, and show them how to connect with the natural world around them.
+With this in mind, you can set up the garden project on a tabletop, so you can both be on the same level.
+This is a great way to show them how to connect with the natural world around them.

 Whatever basic indoor potting soil you prefer to use will surely get the job done.
-You also want to consider drainage.
-If you water your garden too much, the roots can get water-logged and start to rot and die -which is no fun.
+You also want to consider the drainage of your fairy garden.
+If you water your garden too much, consequently the roots can get water-logged and start to rot and die -which is no fun.

-Putting a small layer of rocks on the bottom of your planter or pot will help.
+Putting a small layer of rocks on the bottom of your planter or pot will help a lot.
 Then the soil on top of that and you are good to go!
-Now your fairy garden is ready for some greenery!
+Now at this point your fairy garden is ready for some greenery!

-Fairies love nature!
-You don’t need to have the best or most exotic plants in your fairy garden.
+Secondly, your fairy garden needs plants.
+Fairies love nature, and that means plants!
+Of course you don’t need to have the best or most exotic plants in your fairy garden.
 Just make it a growing, thriving space for a fairy to call home, or vacation spot!